internetarchive/iaux-typescript-wc-template/README.md

     - You can checkout how it looks like in one of our projects here: [https://github.com/internetarchive/iaux-collection-browser/tree/gh-pages](https://github.com/internetarchive/iaux-collection-browser/tree/gh-pages)

 - `ghpages:prepare`
-  - This executes `prepare:ghpages` that builds the project dependencies and generates `vite` build from it
+  - This executes `ghpages:build` that builds the project dependencies and generates `vite` build from it
   - We use [vite](https://vitejs.dev/) to bundle and generate the static assets that we host in Github Pages
     - See `vite.config.ts` related to this